 When there is a 100% match on the network and there are records available - you will be notified that 'your records were found' and they will be deposited into your 'Documents' folder for your review before they are imported to your 'Master Health Record' with the rest of your data.

-Note: Sometimes we don't find any records via 'Search for records' but we anticipate this improving in 2020.
+Note: Sometimes we don't find any records via 'Search for records' but we anticipate this to continue improving as we grow.
 So don't worry if no records are not returned - it just means we could not access them through 'Search' but we have other ways to get you your records!

 If you have any questions or concerns please contact us via the "help button" in the bottom right hand corner of the screen or email us at email@example.com.